-Run with homespun care by the Razatos family since 1947, this café has been a fixture on the Plaza since 1918.
+Run with homespun care by the Razatos family since 1947, this café has been a fixture on the Plaza since 1905.
 The decor—red leather banquettes, black Formica tables, tile floors, a coffered tin ceiling, and a 1940s-style service counter—hasn't changed much in the past half century.
 The food runs the gamut, from cashew mole enchiladas to New Mexico meat loaf to chile-smothered burritos to a handful of Greek favorites, but the ingredients tend toward Southwestern.
 You'll be hard put to find a better tortilla soup.
 You can cool it off with an old-fashioned ice-cream treat from the soda fountain or a slice of one of the delicious, homemade pies.
 It's a good, tasty stop for breakfast, lunch, or dinner.
-The newer South Side branch at 3466 Zafarano Dr. (Tel.
-505/424–0755) is close to Cerrillos Road hotels.
+A South Side branch at 3466 Zafarano Drive (505/424–0755) is run by other members of the Razatos clan and is close to Cerrillos Road hotels.

 54 Lincoln Ave.

 - Breakfast all day